 Learners will visit the Saturday Japanese School to show their final product.
 They will get questions and feedback from the audience.

 Deliverable: Presentation with a video clip that they created (Assessment 5)

 Finalize the project

-Learners will reflect their project by considering feedbacks from the audience.
+Learners will reflect on their project by considering feedback from the audience.
 Make the final editing of the video, if necessary, for the web version.

 Deliverable: Video clip to be uploaded on Web (Assessment 6)

-At the end, learners will assess and reflect works of their teammates.
+At the end, learners will assess and reflect on the work of their teammates.